 I’m a simple man with simple tastes.
 Those who know me will say I love photography, running, a good cup of coffee, Esther, Cristian, and typewriters.
-You can add a sense of humor that’s either funny or annoying, depending on who you’re taking to.
+You can add a sense of humor that’s either funny or annoying, depending on who you’re talking to.
 If they really know me well, they will also say, warm beer, the Hallmark Channel, college basketball, and winter are not my thing.

 The three months between Super Bowl Sunday and the new baseball season are a sad time.
 The excitement of March Madness and filling out brackets is lost on me.
-After a cold winter one phrase gives me hope, pitchers and catchers report on February 14th.
+After a cold winter, one phrase gives me hope, pitchers and catchers report on February 14th.
 Some have Punxsutawney Phil, but for me the start of Spring Training lets me know warm weather is coming soon.

 I approach the beginning of a new baseball season with the same excitement of a young child waiting for Santa Claus on Christmas morning.
 Then again the 2019 season starts on March 28th, that’s like putting up Christmas displays on Labor Day Weekend.
 My better half and I have taken Cristian to several games since he was a baby, and already have tickets to our first game this season.
 I look forward to sharing my love of baseball with him as he gets older.

-There are some who feel taking a four-year old to a New York Mets game is cruel and inhumane punishment.
+There are some who feel taking a four-year-old to a New York Mets game is cruel and inhumane punishment.
 I disagree.
 As a Mets fan, he’s learning loyalty and you don’t always get everything you want in life at a young age.
-If I wanted Cristian growing up with an overdeveloped sense of self entitlement—I’d take him to Yankee games.
+If I wanted Cristian growing up with an overdeveloped sense of self-entitlement—I’d take him to Yankee games.